Learning from the Indian knowledge systems

 Super-specializations, and the need for a synthesis

-Instead of attempting to make my own synthesis, for which I am ill-equipped, I've used the synthesis Sri Aurobindo made in the first half of the last century.1 This synthesis is special for several reasons.
-The first is simply the sheer quality of his work, which I hope will come across even from the short quotations from his writings I've included in this text.
 The second is that it is the outcome of a rigorous effort at going back in his own experience to the underlying reality that gave rise to the different terminologies and schemata developed by the major Indian and Western knowledge systems.
 As a result of this deeper, more inward effort, Sri Aurobindo's synthesis is clearly not based only on a scholarly study of texts; it appears rather like a remarkably comprehensive and coherent expression (in poetry as well as in prose) of what he discovered in his own experience about the realities that gave rise to the sometimes radically opposite ideas one finds in the various Indian and Western schools of thought.
-The third is that he used that inner knowledge not only to have a fresh look at the Indian systems for individual spiritual development, but also at the Greek ideals of beauty, at Darwin's idea of biological evolution and at the later European ideal of collective, social progress, all of which he knew well from his early education in London and Cambridge.
-Together these Indian and European influences allowed him to create an exceptionally comprehensive perspective on life that is centred around two complementary ideas.
-The first is the Vedic conception of an involution of consciousness creating the physical world which science has studied.
-The second is the idea of a — still ongoing — evolution of consciousness within that physical world, which the spiritual knowledge systems have studied.

 The integration of Indian methods of inquiry with those of science

-Considering all this, the first thing we will now look at is the concept of integrality in the extended sense of the Sanskrit word purna, the idea that the ultimate Whole is responsible for the existence and the functioning of the parts.
+Considering all this, the first thing we will take up is the concept of integrality in the extended sense of the Sanskrit word purna, the idea that the ultimate Whole is responsible for the existence and the functioning of the parts.
 Integrality deserves to be a central theme in psychology, since our human lives go well to the extent that we live and act in harmony with the ultimate Whole of which we and everything else are parts.
 After that, we'll have a look at different concepts of consciousness, since a too limited understanding of consciousness has been one of the main stumbling blocks standing in the way of progress in psychology, and a more comprehensive understanding of it will be crucial to take psychology further.
 The third thing we'll look at is the way Sri Aurobindo reconceptualised the Vedic idea of an involution of consciousness preceding the —still ongoing — evolution of consciousness.
-He saw this involution and evolotion of consciousness as the "secret ingredient" that made Darwin's biological evolution possible.
+He saw this involution and evolution of consciousness as the "secret ingredient" that made Darwin's biological evolution possible.
 One of the reasons to bring this in, is that it provides a relatively simple, logical and coherent answer to a wide variety of existential questions that have mystified humanity for as long as we know.
 It also provides a deeply inspiring vision of where humanity is going and what we can do to expedite this journey.
-Once these ontological and axiological foundations have been laid, we'll come back to the epistemological question how to develop appropriate and efficient research methods for the subjective and inner domains.

-We'll look at the concept of integrality in two very different ways.
+We'll approach the concept of integrality in two very different ways.
 The first describes the allegorical image that has given rise to the title of this text.
 The second offers a more prosaic explanation of integrality.
 If the first version is too poetic for your taste, you can jump straight to the second one.

 Endnotes

-1 For those who are interested, there is a short biography of Sri Aurobindo in the appendix.
+1For those who are interested, there is a short biography of Sri Aurobindo in the appendix. [p.
+270]